info-201a-sp22/exercises/chapter-02-exercises/exercise-1/README.md

 -  Display the contents of the "Documents/quick-exercise/constitution.txt" file in the terminal *without changing directories again!*

--  Bonus: search for a word in the US Constituion (try "tax," "freedom," and "america")
+-  Bonus: search for a word in the US Constitution (try "tax," "freedom," and "america")